 - CRP 3540/5540 Introduction to Environmental PlanningAddressing environmental problems and issues from a planning perspective is cross-sectoral (it covers multiple mediums and disciplines), comprehensive, contested (there are value differences attributed to the environment), and procedural (the process by which we reach decisions about the environment).
 Due to the broad and varied terrain of the material, this course will engage the students in both the substance and the process of environmental planning through a number of highly participatory activities.
 Topics to be addressed include the regulatory and policy making environment, environmental risk assessment, environmental equity and justice, and environmental planning tools, including among others, cost-benefit analysis, and environmental impact assessment.

 Awards, Grants, and Fellowships (Selected)

-- "The changing role of regional level planning in Germany," Cornell Institute for European Studies, Luigi Einaudi Chair Innovation Grant (2016)
+- Regional commuting patterns and metropolitan spatial structure in Germany, Cornell Institute for European Studies, Luigi Einaudi Chair Innovation Grant (2020)

 Exhibitions and Presentations (Selected)

 - Can polycentric urban development simultaneously achieve both economic growth and regional equity?
 A multi-scale analysis of German regions, ACSP Conference, Toronto, Canada (2022)